alibaba/ansible-provider-docs/rst/ecs_module.rst

 .. _ecs:

-ecs - create, start, stop, restart or terminate an instance in ecs
+ecs - Create, Start, Stop, Restart or Terminate an Instance in ECS
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++